domsav13/domsav13.github.io/_posts/2023-12-01-aerostructures.md

 ---
 layout: post
-title: Deformation of a wing
+title: Deformation of a Wing
 date: 2023-12-01 11:12:00-0400
 description: Stress analysis of an airplane wing
 tags: